michael-sumner/go-make-things/content/articles/2018-01-24-static-websites.md

 It's web development in its purest form.

-## Challengs and things I was worried about
+## Challenges and things I was worried about

 With WordPress, I made heavy use of scheduled posts.
 I'd write them ahead of time and WP would post them automatically at a set time.
 I was worried about losing that.